- Table Modes

 - if the card is flagged, use the flag colour,

 - if the card is suspended, yellow,

 - if the card's note is marked, purple.

 In Notes mode, colour is only applied to marked notes.

 For more information about marked notes and suspended cards, see Editing and More.

-The columns are configurable: right click on one (or Ctrl-click on a Mac) to choose which columns you’d like to see.
+The columns are configurable: right click on one (or Ctrl-click on a Mac) to choose which columns you'd like to see.
 You can drag columns to reorder them.
 Clicking on a column will sort by that column; click again to reverse the sort order.
-Note that you can't sort by the Question and Answer columns.
+Note that you cannot sort by the Question and Answer columns.

 All columns are available for both Cards and Notes mode but sometimes with slightly different names and data.
 The following table lists the behaviours for both modes.

 |Column||Cards mode||Notes mode|